Astro Boy (film): Release

-Reception

 Box office

+The film was a box office bomb in the U.S., opening at No. 6, grossing $6.7 million, losing out to the similarly retro Where the Wild Things Are (2009).
+It remained in the Top 10 for three weeks.
+When it closed in January 2010, it had a total gross of $20 million.
+Due to these factors, Overall, the studio took a loss as the film would only produce a worldwide gross of $44.6 million against a $65 million budget.

-The film was a flop in Japan, appearing at the bottom of the opening week's Top 10 rankings and earning only $328,457.
+The film was also a flop in Japan, appearing at the bottom of the opening week's Top 10 rankings and earning only $328,457.
 Conversely, the film was very successful in China, breaking a box-office record for a CGI animated film.
 This follows the same pattern as Dragonball Evolution (2009) and Speed Racer (2008), other American-produced films based on Japanese sources that were not big hits in the land of their origin but were very successful in China.
-The film also was a box office bomb in the U.S., opening at No. 6, grossing $6.7 million, losing out to the similarly retro Where the Wild Things Are (2009).
-It remained in the Top 10 for three weeks.
-When it closed in January 2010, it had a total gross of $20 million.
-Due to these factors, the film would only produce a worldwide gross of $44.6 million against a $65 million budget.